dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

      possible, but it must be at least 8.
 All classes that obey the medium protocol must implement a method for this generic function.

-   See also
+   :seealso:

      - :gf:`contrasting-dash-patterns-limit`
      - :gf:`make-contrasting-colors`

 .. generic-function:: contrasting-dash-patterns-limit